Key Takeaways

 Our human-centred support workers strive to create a safe space for people with high-functioning borderline personality disorder.
 Your privacy, dignity, and human rights are imperative to our care teams.
 Our support workers always prioritise the independence of the people we serve and involve them in every decision about the support they receive.

-Read more about our case studies and see how our support workers are involved in people’s lives to reach greater independence and life built on their own terms.
+Read more about our case studies and see how our support workers are involved in people’s lives to help them achieve greater independence and build a life on their own terms.

 We offer high-standard, CQC-regulated care for people living with high-functioning BPD across the UK, with offices in Bristol, South East, Somerset and the Midlands.